 Audits on Your Tax Returns

 Tax audits happen when the IRS needs to take a closer look at your returns to verify things like income, dependents, and deductions.
 This typically occurs when they observe abnormal patterns compared to previous returns within IRS records.
 Refund delays are expected with audits, and individual time will vary depending on your circumstances.
 You can avoid audits by adding as many details as you can about income, avoiding an amended return, confirming your filing status within your household, and keeping copies of previous returns in case needed.

 Identity Theft or Fraud and Your Tax Refund

 Tax-related identity theft occurs when someone uses your stolen personal information to file a return, claiming a fraudulent refund.
 You will likely find out if this has happened when you go to file your return; you will receive some kind of rejection letter.
 From here, you will need to submit the IRS Identity Theft Affidavit, which will begin the IRS investigation process.

 In all of these scenarios, the IRS will give you timeline information to move forward with your specific case and tax refund status.

 Can I Call the IRS if My Tax Refund is Delayed?

-When your tax return is taking a long time, your first instinct may be contact the IRS.
+When your return is taking a long time, your first instinct may be to contact the IRS.
 However, calling the IRS because your refund is delayed will likely result in little to no help—unless—the “Where’s my Refund” tool tells you to do so.
-Otherwise, the IRS will contact you by mail if they need more information to process your tax return.
+Otherwise, the IRS will contact you by mail if they need more information to process your return.

 The “Where’s My Refund” Tool To Check the Status of Your Refund